Patterns without a popular difference: Four-point patterns in two dimensions

 \section{Four-point patterns in two dimensions}

 We now consider two-dimensional four-point patterns with the four points in strict convex position.
 This proof extends an earlier construction of Mandache \cite{Man}, and takes place in a more general context of a finite abelian group $G\times G$ rather than $[N]^2$.
 Assuming that the order of the group $G$ is relatively prime to a certain integer, we can replace our patterns with $(g,h),(g+d,h),(g,h+d),(g+k_1d,h+k_2d)$ where $k_1,k_2\in\QQ_{> 0}$ via rescaling.
+(Specifically, if $|G|$ is relatively prime to the product of the denominators of $k_1$ and $k_2$ then multiplication of an element of $G$ by $k_1,k_2$ is well-defined.)
 Note that $k_1+k_2\neq 1$.
-Taking $G = \ZZ/N\ZZ$ then transferring the resulting set $S$ to $[N]$, we immediately deduce the first part of \cref{thm:4pt-2dim}. \begin{theorem} There exists some constant $C > 0$ so that for all $0 < \alpha < 1/2$ and all abelian groups of order $N > N_0(\alpha,k_1,k_2)$ relatively prime to some $M(k_1,k_2)$, the following holds.
+Taking $G = \ZZ/N\ZZ$ then transferring the resulting set $S$ to $[N]$, we immediately deduce the first part of \cref{thm:4pt-2dim}. \begin{theorem} Fix a pair of rationals $(k_1,k_2)\in\QQ_{> 0}$.
+There exists some constant $C > 0$ so that for all $0 < \alpha < 1/2$ and all abelian groups of order $N > N_0(\alpha,k_1,k_2)$ relatively prime to some $M(k_1,k_2)$, the following holds.
 There exists some $S\subseteq G\times G$ with $|S|\ge\alpha|G|$ so that for every $d\ne 0$ we have

 \end{theorem}

 We have a finite abelian group $G$ of order relatively prime to some constant $M(k_1,k_2)$.
 Let $f: [0,1]^3\to [0,1]$ be piecewise continuous, to be chosen later.
 Sample $\mathbf{X} = (X_g)_{g\in G}$, $\mathbf{Y}=(Y_g)_{g\in G}$, and $\mathbf{Z} = (Z_g)_{g\in G}$ uniformly from $[0,1]^G$.
 Let $F: G\times G\to [0,1]$ be a random function defined via